 If a priest is accused of inappropriately touching a minor, it makes the news.
 When other segments of society-teachers, Hollywood studio executives, therapists-are accused, the media show much less interest, and sometimes practically none at all.
-The latter is now evident in the way most media outlets treated the story about USA Gymnastics that recently broke.
+The latter is now evident in the way most media outlets treated the story about USA Gymnastics that broke last week.